mechmotum/baby-vibration/README.rst

    gravity in all sensors assuming that one axis of each sensor is aligned with the lateral axis of the vehicle.
 #.
 Remove bad data points (random spikes and maybe the repeated values).
 #.
+Low pass filter the time series (not sure if this matters so much if we are
+   converting to frequency spectrum and just taking means of things).
+#.
 Calculate linear speed of the vehicle using wheel radius and rear wheel
    rate gyro.
 Calculate the mean speed per trial.
 #.
 Calculate the frequency spectrum of component and magnitude of acceleration